Teaching

 Supervision

-I supervise PhD, Masters and Honours theses in the fields of political parties, public attitudes, representation and the quality of democracy.
+I supervise PhD, MA, and BA theses in the fields of political parties, public attitudes, representation and the quality of democracy.
 If you are interested in being supervised by me, please contact me with a short synopsis of your project and a short CV.
+Please note that, in particular for PhD theses, I do not supervise in areas beyond my field of work (such areas beyond my own work include topics in international relations, development policy etc.)

-I currently supervise four PhD students at ANU:
+I currently supervise two PhD students at ANU:

-- Congruence between Citizens and Parliamentarians regarding Australian National Identity (Sofia Kalashnikova), first supervisor and chair.
+- Congruence between Citizens and Parliamentarians regarding Australian National Identity (Sofia Kalashnikova), primary supervisor.

 - Perceptions of the Pacific Region in Chinese Social Media (Shuo Luan), associate supervisor.